eydward/Density-k-PDG/README.md

 | 7   | 7/4 |  ?    |   7/4 |   7/5 |   7/6 |     1 |
 | 8   | 7/4 |  ?    |  ?    |   ?   |   ?   |   8/7 |

-All results in this table can be obtained very fast using optimized build, except
+All results shown in this table can be obtained very fast using optimized build, except
 * `K=5, N=7` takes a few minutes on a regular computer
+* `K=3, N=7` is likely computationally feasible given enough CPU hours, but there is no sufficient reason to compute it.
 * `K=4, N=7` took almost 6600 CPU hours in total on Google Cloud, in 30 batches.
 The log files are in the `results` directory. the `collector` utility is used to verify the consistency of all log files to summarize the final result.
 The graph that produced `theta=7/4` value is the following (note it's symmetric over {5,6}, making it easy to verify by hand).
 ```
 {